Biking Guide Sections:

 No matter where you stay along the Outer Banks, there are plenty of well-marked bike paths and off the beaten path trails to explore.
 You'll notice along every stretch of road, from NC Highway 12 to the Hwy 158 beach bypass, a number of yellow caution signs urging drivers to "Share the Road."
 As the vacationing population has expanded over the years, so has the need for better bike paths, and many local communities has responded by creating a network of paths and trails offering convenient access to many of the area's favorite attractions.

 Corolla: In the town of Corolla, vacationers can cruise a 3 ft. - 6 ft. paved bike path that covers around 10 miles throughout the town.
-This makes it easy for cyclists to circle by the area's favorite attractions, such as the Currituck Beach Lighthouse, The Whalehead Club, the Outer Banks Center for Wildlife Education, and the Pine Island Audubon Sanctuary.
+This makes it easy for cyclists to circle by the area's favorite attractions, such as the Currituck Beach Lighthouse, The Whalehead in Historic Corolla, the Outer Banks Center for Wildlife Education, and the Pine Island Audubon Sanctuary.

 Duck / Southern Shores: These two towns also offer 10 miles of paved paths that run parallel to NC Highway 12, but with a significant grassy buffer allowing bikers a safe cruise down the road.
 Shaded by love oaks and cedars, the paths also provide cyclists with easy access to area shops and restaurants, and quick access to the beach.